Components of State Anti-Bullying Laws and Regulations

 Do Delaware anti-bullying laws and regulations encourage or require districts to train teachers and other school staff on how to respond to bullying incidents?

 Yes.
-Delaware anti-bullying laws require the Department of Education and Department of Justice to identify and maintain a school bullying prevention training program for school district employees.
-School districts must provide three hours of bullying prevention training to school employees every three years.
+Delaware anti-bullying laws require the Department of Education, Department of Justice, and other collaborating state agencies to identify and maintain a school bullying prevention training program for school district employees.
+School districts must provide in-service bullying prevention training to school employees every three years.

 Do Delaware anti-bullying laws and regulations encourage or require districts to provide safeguards or mental health supports for students involved with bullying?